The Gift of Love: A Christmas Story

 The Gift of Love: A Christmas Story is a 1983 American made-for-television Christmas drama film, originally broadcast on CBS as an annual tradition for more than five years, premiering December 20, 1983.
 It starred Lee Remick, Angela Lansbury and Polly Holliday.
 It was produced by Dick Atkins and Michael Lepiner; directed by Academy Award winner Delbert Mann; and written by Earl Hamner, Jr., creator of The Waltons, based on the short story "The Silent Stars Go By" by Bess Streeter Aldrich.
 The film was filmed on location in 1983 in Vermont, mainly in Burlington and the small town of Chelsea.

 Plot

-With her world in turmoil, Janet (Lee Remick) feels she is losing so much that is important… her beloved mother (Angela Lansbury), the family business, maybe even her husband.
-Janet dreams of simpler times, of Christmas in the idyllic Vermont of her younger days, and of taking her children back to the family home where her parents and spinster aunt (Polly Holliday) would be waiting for them.
-And they are, in all the warmth of the holiday.
-But only when even more seems lost, as one of her children is in jeopardy, does Janet search for that ‘secret place’ where we all may find what really matters, at Christmas and always.
+Janet (Lee Remick) feels she is losing so much that is important to her… her mother (Angela Lansbury), the family business, even her husband.
+Janet dreams of simpler times, specifically Christmas in Vermont of her younger days, and of taking her children back to the family home with her parents and aunt (Polly Holliday)..
+And they are, enjoying the holiday.
+However, one of her children is in trouble, does Janet search for that ‘secret place’ where we all may find what really matters, at Christmas and always.